 11) Stalin’s Printing Press

 One of the best things I did in Tbilisi?
 Showed up to the Georgian Communist Party Headquarters and got a free guided tour of Stalin’s old Printing Press.
 Our guide didn’t speak much English, but I managed to translate most of it from Russian.
 Underground, there are a series of tunnels beneath an old house that housed Stalin’s revolutionary propaganda machine.
-While there’s no admission fee, it is courteous to leave a donation (we donated 10 lari each)—our guide wouldn’t accept it as a tip.
-It’s located up a side street in a residential area—make sure to look up the location first.
+At the time of my visit, there was no admission fee but instead a requested donation (we donated 10 lari each).
+Our guide wouldn’t accept it as a tip.
+It’s located up a side street in a residential area – make sure to look up the location first.
 The nearest Metro station is 300 Aragveli.
+Update from 2026: Based on more recent information from other travelers, it’s open on weekdays and 10 lari is now the official ticket price.

 12) Abanotubani Baths (Chreli Abano)